theodor349/WeeklyReview/Documentation/Design Analysis/Problem Domain Analysis.md

 ## FACTOR
 ### Functionality
 - The user can start and stop activities at any time.
 Including in the past, the pressent and the future
-- Activities can be categorized
+- Activities can be
+  - Categorized
-- Activities are visualized using different colors, which is user defined
+  - Visualized using different colors, which is user defined
+  - Migrate/convert to other activites, e.g. converting `diner` to `dinner`
 - Possible to query all activities for metrics like
   - Hours spent doing the activity
   - Number of times the activity has been logged